Integrative-Transcriptomics/tsne/README.md

 The main functions can be found in `dissertation/tsne_jax.py`: `compute_sensitivities`, `compute_cov`, and `compute_cov_without_kronecker`, which take a pre-computed t-SNE embedding as input.
 You can generate this using any standard library like `openTSNE` or `scikit-learn`.

-The `example.ipynb` notebook provides a complete walkthrough.
+The `dissertation/example.ipynb` notebook provides a complete walkthrough.
 Here is a minimal code snippet:

 ```python
 import jax.numpy as np